chinamike65/hugo-tuolesi/content/book1/book1en.md

 If you learn a little here, learn a little there, and learn a little everywhere, you will always feel that there is a little conflict between what you learn here and what you learn there.

-When doubts come out, you won't learn anything.
+If too many doubts arise, you won't learn anything.

 Therefore, the advantage of learning from only one master is that it is not disorderly.

+---

+You listened to explanations of the scriptural Dharma of the three collections,

+Practised the three trainings, the doctrine of realization,

+And set a wondrous example of life-long learning and accomplishment—

-Teaching the teachings to teach and study the three Tibetan meanings,
+May the victorious Lobzang Drakpa's teachings flourish and spread!

-Evidence of the law, physical and mental practice, three learning behaviors,

-The achievements in knowledge and understanding are all outstanding,

-Good Hui wins Wang Shan Jiao and wishes to prosper.
+---

-Buddha Shakyamuni's teachings are about the three sutras, disciplines, and treatises, and the contents of the teachings are the three studies of precepts, concentration, and wisdom.
+Buddha Shakyamuni's teachings are about the three collections: sutras, laws, and theories, and the contents of the teachings are the three studies of moral precepts, concentration, and wisdom.

 All we need to learn are morality, concentration, and wisdom.

 Be sure to study hard.

-If you really learn what the scriptures say, you will definitely do it.
+If you really learn the content of the scriptures say, you will definitely be successful.

-"Achievements in knowledge, understanding, and understanding are all outstanding."
-Everyone here needs to understand, what is achievement?
-Acknowledgment is called achievement.
+"And set a wondrous example of life-long learning and accomplishment—" Everyone here needs to understand, what is meant by accomplishment?
+Understanding is an accomplishment.

+Duan is to eradicate afflictions, and wu is the realisation of emptiness.

 Abandoning is the eradication of afflictions, and enlightenment is the realization of emptiness.
-This is called achievement.
+This is knownan accomplishment.

-At present, there are some masters in the Tibetan area who practice kundalini, meditate, and repair the clear point of qi and meridians.
+At present, there are some masters in the Tibetan area who practice kundalini, who meditate, and who practice controlling the clear points of qi and meridians.

-They often have to retreat, three years retreat, seven years retreat, so the house should be built a little higher, because as soon as they fly, their heads are on the roof, and sometimes they can't get up and down, but these are not many achievements.
+They often have to go into retreat: a three year retreat, a seven year retreat, and the ceiling of their hermitage has to be built a little higher, because as soon as they fly or jump, they hit their heads on the ceiling, and sometimes they go up and can't get down again, but these feats don't really count as accomplishments.

-The kind of people who can fly to the roof, there are those who break the precept after exiting the customs, and there are also those who return to the secular world.
+Among the kind of people who can fly to the ceiling, there are those who break their vows after exiting the retreat, and there are also those who return to the secular world.

-These are a phenomenon of the Qi channel, not the real achievement.
-The real achievement is to cut off afflictions and realize emptiness.
+These feats are a phenomenon of the Qi channels, not the real accomplishments.
+The real accomplishments are to cut off afflictions and realize emptiness.

 Some people have some small supernatural powers.
-For example, those who are really proficient in the Book of Changes, Feng Shui, and gossip have some small supernatural powers, and they can calculate a lot of things.
+For example, those who are really proficient in the Book of Changes (I Ching), Feng Shui, and Bagua divination have some small supernatural powers, and they can calculate a lot of things.

 You think that they have supernatural powers, but in fact they do not have any supernatural powers.
 Even if they have such so-called supernatural powers, they will not be liberated.

-Our understanding of the concept of achievement is "breakthrough", and realization is the concept of achievement.
+Our Gelugpa understanding of the concept of achievement is "breakthrough" (duanwu), and breaking through to realization is our idea of an achievement.

 In the past when Master Tsongkhapa was alive, in the Gelug School's tantra courtyard, when the masters were chanting sutras, they wrapped their heads in cassocks.
-Everyone thought it was strange, but they dared not open it to see.
+Everyone thought it was strange, but they dared not open the cassock to look.

-Once, there was a donor who made offerings to the secret house.
+Once, there was a donor who gave donations to the tantra school.
 After making offerings, he saw that the heads of every master were covered.
 He didn't understand what it meant.

+He wanted to take a look, and when he pulled back the hood, he saw a terrifying Yamantaka, and he fainted from fright.

-He didn't know that the masters were contemplating, that the masters were meditating and practicing, and that the great mighty virtue of the deity they visualized would really be revealed.
-The masters were afraid that these donors would be frightened and faint, so they covered their heads with a headcloth.
+He didn't know that the masters were practising visualisation, that the masters were meditating and practicing, and that the great mighty virtue of the deity they visualized would really be revealed.
+The masters were afraid that these donors would be frightened and faint, so they covered their heads with a headcloth or hood.

 Almost 90% or more of the monks in the tantric academy can visualize themselves becoming their own deities, and this situation has continued for about eight generations.

-It is from Master Tsongkhapa to his eldest disciple Xirao Sangge, from Xirao Sangge to his disciple Huadan Sangpo, from Huadan Sangbu to his disciple Tashi Pei, etc., and so on for eight generations.
+It is from Master Tsongkhapa to his eldest disciple Sherab Gyatso, from Sherab Gyatso to his disciple Huadan Sangpo, from Huadan Sangbu to his disciple Tashi Pei, etc., and so on for eight generations.

 Master Padmasambhava said:

-"Manjushri incarnates as the master of teaching, Lobsang Draba holds the sutra, and promotes the eight generations of the sutra."
+"Manjushri incarnates as the master of teaching, Lobsang Drakpa holds the sutra, and promotes the eight generations of the sutra."

-Outwardly, with a sound-hearing abstinence and a kind heart,

-Inner practitioners have a deep understanding of round yoga,

-The combination of explicit and esoteric methods is mutually beneficial,

-Good Hui wins Wang Shan Jiao and wishes to prosper.
+---

+Outwardly peaceful and subdued through the śrāvakas' conduct;

+While inwardly possessing the assurance of the two-stage yoga;

+You perfectly reconciled the excellent paths of sūtra and mantra—

+May the victorious Lobzang Drakpa's teachings flourish and spread!

+---

 What does this mean?
 This is the characteristic of our Tibetan Buddhism, the external practice of the Hinayana Shravaka precepts, the internal practice of the Mahayana Six Paramitas, and the second and third stages of Tantric Buddhism, namely the generation and completion stages.

-"Externally, there are shravakas who guard against wind and kindness."
-The precepts of the shravakas refer to the precepts of monks.
+"Outwardly peaceful and subdued through the śrāvakas' conduct;" The precepts of the shravakas refer to the precepts of monks.
 Bhikkhus have 253 precepts, and the precepts must be pure.

-"Internal cultivator round yoga is deeply enlightened", the generation stage and the completion stage.
+"While inwardly possessing the assurance of the two-stage yoga;", the generation stage and the completion stage.

-"The two ways of manifesting and tantra are combined for each other", what does this mean?
+"You perfectly reconciled the excellent paths of sūtra and mantra—", what does this mean?
 The methods of Sutra and Tantra use each other.
 Here are a few examples to illustrate.

-For example, death, the death of human life, the Dharma of Xianzong says that death is very simple.
+For example, death, the death of human life, the Dharma of Mahayana says that death is very simple.

 Real death is not so simple, you must learn tantra before you can truly understand death.

 When a person really dies, the energy of the earth, water, fire, and wind in the person melts into the central meridian.
 These processes are only available in the tantra method.
-If you want to truly understand death, it is just not enough to learn the sutra, you need to learn the tantra.
-Dharma door, revealing and secret are used for each other.
+If you want to truly understand death, it is just not enough to learn the Mahayana, you need to learn the Vajrayana Dharma door, sutra and tantra complement each other.

 For example, emptiness is also mentioned in the tantric methods, but it is not so clearly explained.

-The Dharma of Sutra is very clear.
+The Mahayana Sutras are very clear.
 If you want to truly study emptiness, you must study more of the writings of Master Tsongkhapa.
-The five theories on emptiness belong to Sutra.
+The five major theories on emptiness belong to the Mahayana.

-For example, the bardo body is mentioned in the Dharma Doors of Xianzong only that the human body is white, and the bardo body of hell is black.
-He has all the roots, has magical powers, and smells the fragrance.
-That's all.
-He doesn't say anything else.
+For example, the bardo body is mentioned in the Dharma Doors of Mahayana but only that the human body is white, and the bardo body of hell is black.
+The bardo body of the hell realm is black, and the height of the bardo body is almost the height of a seven- or eight-year-old child.
+It has all the five sense organs, has supernatural powers, and smells fragrance.
+That’s all.

 What is the real state of the bardo?
 How did it form?
 How did it end?
-Only in the tantra can it be explained clearly.
+Only in the Vajrayana can it be explained clearly.

 Another example is liberation and achievement.
-The Dharma door of the sect says that if you cut off your afflictions, you will be liberated.
+The Dharma door of the Mahayana says that if you cut off your afflictions, you will be liberated.
 It's that simple.

-In the tantric method, it is said: How to stop troubles?
+In the Vajrayana method, it is said: How to stop troubles?
 What is the breaking process like?
 Where did the trouble really stop?
 It's all very clear.

-Sutras and tantras should be used together, and Sutras and Tantras should learn from each other and use each other, so that we can understand Buddhist scriptures clearly.
+Sutras and tantras should be used together, and Mahayana and Vajrayana practitioners should learn from each other and use each other, so that we can understand Buddhist scriptures clearly.

 Those who have studied the sutras but have not studied the tantras can’t speak much, but those who are not proficient in the sutras can’t speak much at all.

-Because of the emptiness shown in the multiplication,
+To combine the emptiness that is explained in the causal vehicle,

-The fruit and convenience are the use of great joy and wisdom,

-Double use the essence of eighty thousand methods,

-Good Hui wins Wang Shan Jiao and wishes to prosper.
+With the great bliss achieved through the fruitional vehicle’s methods,

+Is the very heart and quintessence of the eighty-four thousand sections of Dharma—,

+May the victorious Lobzang Drakpa's teachings flourish and spread!

 ----

-Mahayana Buddhism is divided into two parts: the cause vehicle and the effect vehicle.
+Mahayana Buddhism is divided into two parts: the causal vehicle and the fruitional vehicle.

-The causal vehicle is the method of the sutra, and the effect vehicle is the method of the tantric sect.
+The causal vehicle is the method of the sutra, and the fruitional vehicle is the method of the tantric sect.

-Why is the Dharma door of the sutra called Yingyong?
-He only cultivates the cause of becoming a Buddha, and he cannot cultivate the fruits of Buddhahood, so it is called the cause vehicle.
+Why is the Dharma door of the Mahayana called causal?
+One only cultivates the cause of becoming a Buddha, and one cannot cultivate the fruits of Buddhahood, so it is called the causal vehicle.

 The tantric method is not only the cause of cultivating Buddhahood, but also the fruition of cultivating Buddhahood.

-Cultivating Buddhahood means that before attaining Buddhahood, the Buddha's four-body and other fruition statuses are cultivated in the way of second and second visualization of rebirth and perfection.
+Cultivating Buddhahood means that, before attaining Buddhahood, the Buddha's four-bodies and other fruition statuses are cultivated in the way of visualization of rebirth and perfection.

-Visualize yourself as a deity, and then the deity's dharma door can be cultivated, so it is called the fruition vehicle.
+Visualize yourself as a deity, and then the deity's dharma door can be cultivated, so it is called the fruitional vehicle.

-In the karma, it mainly talks about the principle of emptiness, the principle of emptiness.
+The main thing in the concept of karma is the principle of emptiness, the doctrine of emptiness

 In the past, Master Tsongkhapa talked about emptiness many times.
-When each emptiness explanation was almost over, many masters realized emptiness.
+When each explanation of emptiness was almost over, many masters realized emptiness.

 Once, Master Tsongkhapa talked about emptiness in the Mahavira Hall of Drebung Monastery.
 As a result, many people realized emptiness on the spot.
 One came out here, another came out there, and monks came out of the walls in all directions.